Round trips starting in Bergen

 What to do in Bergen

-This charming town has much to offer: Troldhaugen, the home of composer Edvard Grieg, a great aquarium, a busy fish market and stunning views from Mt Fløyen, easily accessible by the funicular from the centre of town.
+This charming city has much to offer: the home of Edvard Grieg, a great aquarium open all year, a busy fish market and stunning views from Mount Fløyen, only a short ride away on the Fløibanen funicular.

-Check out the Hanseatic Wharf, Bryggen, a UNESCO World Heritage site, learn about Bergen history in one of several small local museums or just take a walk along and in between the old wooden houses.
+Check out the Hanseatic Wharf, Bryggen, a UNESCO World Heritage site.
+Learn about Bergen's history in one of several small local museums, or just take a walk along and in between the old wooden houses.

-During the long, bright summer nights, Bergen also has a great outdoor concert venue that attracts many national and international artists - Koengen, which is located in Bergen Fortress Park, is only a few minutes from Bryggen.
+During the long, bright summer nights, Bergen has a great outdoor concert venue that attracts many national and international artists.
+The club scene is also interesting, featuring both local and international artists.

 What to do around Bergen

-The Sognefjord is one of the world’s longest fjords, with picturesque villages dotted along the 204 kilometre-long fjord.
-The Sognefjord lies beneath the Jostedalsbreen Glacier, the largest glacier on mainland Europe.
-The Jotunheimen National Park offers great activities in fantastic natural surroundings for all ages and all fitness levels.
+The Sognefjord is one of the world’s longest fjords, with charming and eye-catching villages dotted along the 204 kilometre-long fjord.
+The Sognefjord lies beneath the Jostedalsbreen Glacier, the largest glacier in mainland Europe.
+The Jotunheimen National Park offers plenty of activities in fantastic natural surroundings for all ages and all fitness levels.